Postie — Unifying content creation for small business owners to thrive in the digital landscape.

 • Customer Retention

-Finding the gaps
+Finding the gaps in market research

 This illustration of a journey map provides insight of a small business owner’s current experience with content creation.

-So taking this analysis into consideration, I was able to centre my interview demographics specific to a group of newly minted small business owners using content marketing platforms.
+Centring my interview demographics specific to a group of newly minted small business owners using content marketing platforms.
 Here’s what I gathered from decontextualized interviews:

 Complexity – Many platforms have steep learning curves, making them difficult for non-marketers to navigate.